Skip to content

 Emacs usually has the latest version available as a Debian package.

-if need a newer version or I want to try bleeding features then I will compile Emacs from its source code, choosing the relevant branch for the version I require.
+For a newer version or to try bleeding features then I compile Emacs from source code, choosing the relevant branch for the version I require.

 Building Emacs from source code takes a few simple steps and can be configured to create a customised set of features and even a custom desktop icon.